jeffvestal/doc_modules_short/instruqt_labs/docs-lab-fuzzy-query/01-intro/assignment.md

     Welcome to the interactive lab for the fuzzy_query query!

     Returns documents that contain terms similar to the search term, as measured by a Levenshtein edit distance.
+An edit distance is the number of one-character changes needed to turn one term into another.
+These changes can include: Changing a character (box → fox), Removing a character (black → lack), Inserting a character (sic → sick), Transposing two adjacent characters (act → cat).
 ---

 # Fuzzy Query Lab